HOMEarrowBLOGarrowAngulararrow

 Angular can be overkill for your project

-Google's framework remains robust, and thousands of projects have been built with Angular, but it has significant disadvantages for small and medium projects.
+Google's framework is robust, and thousands of projects have been built with Angular, but it has big disadvantages for small and medium projects.

-For those who are looking for more flexible business solutions, it's worth exploring my list of Angular alternatives I've chosen based on the following criteria:
+For those who are looking for more business-oriented solutions, check out my list of Angular alternatives I've chosen based on the following criteria:

-- Ease of Learning.
-Some tools are more accessible to pick up, especially for teams with varying levels of experience.
+• Ease of Learning.
+Some tools are easier to pick up, especially for teams with varying experience levels.

-- Performance.
-I evaluated how well each tool handles different applications and its ability to provide fast, responsive user experiences.
+• Performance.
+I evaluated how well each tool handles different applications and provides fast, responsive user experiences.

 Next, let's go over some popular Angular alternatives.